opensearch-project/project-website/_posts/2024-05-30-do-you-need-semantic-search.markdown

 2. Why don't these traditional search methods always work?
 3. When and how should semantic search be used in OpenSearch?

-To help I created some additional resources to help you get started!
-[This GitHub Gist](https://gist.github.com/dtaivpp/c587d99a2cab441eba0314534ae87c86) will help you create an OpenSearch docker compose environment.
-Also, I have created [this Gist](https://gist.github.com/dtaivpp/d7e8d8a3ee5debaf896ed2f45b915ad3) with all the code needed to create your own semantic search pipeline right from OpenSearch Dashboards.
-I hope you enjoy them and if your company needs help getting started with semantic search they can reach out to me [on my website](https://tippybits.com/services)!
+I have created some additional resources to help you get started!
+[This GitHub Gist](https://gist.github.com/dtaivpp/c587d99a2cab441eba0314534ae87c86) will help you create an OpenSearch Docker Compose environment.
+I have also created [this Gist](https://gist.github.com/dtaivpp/d7e8d8a3ee5debaf896ed2f45b915ad3) with all the code needed to create your own semantic search pipeline right from OpenSearch Dashboards.
+I hope you enjoy them, and if your organization needs help getting started with semantic search, you can reach out to me [on my website](https://tippybits.com/services).

 {% include youtube-player.html id=page.SemanticSearch %}